 Plans to introduce a minimum three-year tenancy

 The Secretary of State for Housing, Communities and Local Government, James Brokenshire, has proposed introducing longer tenancies for private renters.
 If the plan, which was tabled in July this year, is put into action it would mean landlords and tenants may have to commit to a minimum three-year residential tenancy term in place of the current six to 12 month tenancy agreements.
-This, in my opinion, creates repercussions for everyone involved.

 On one hand, the proposed change is beneficial to tenants who may face discrimination in the rental market, who want to make a home for themselves and create more stability, but who may not be able to afford to buy.
 It can have benefits for landlords too as it minimises void periods between active tenancies, tenants will be more invested in taking care of the property as it will be theirs for a longer period, and it allows for the development of a more trusting landlord-tenant relationship – which can have a whole host of benefits in itself.